-Reliability, Availability, and Stability (RAS)
+Reliability, Availability, and Serviceability (RAS)

 Additionally the types of errors are counted and the counters made available via sysfs.